Chocó–Darién moist forests: Flora

 There are large emergent trees that rise above the canopy.

 The understory is rich in Mabea occidentalis and Clidemia, Conostegia and Miconia species.

 Periodically flooded areas are often rich in cativo (Prioria copaifera).

 The southern part the rain forest has two strata of trees, and large emergent trees, with flourishing lianas and epiphytes.

-The central zone has rain forests at higher altitudes and wet or very wet forests lower down.
+The central zone has rain forests at higher elevations and wet or very wet forests lower down.

 Vegetation includes formations that would otherwise be found only in cloud forests, with thick moss and other types of non-vascular epiphytes on the tree trunks and branches, and with diverse species of woody hemiepiphyte lianas of the Ericaceae, Marcgraviaceae and Melastomataceae families.